ska7/Bloom-Randomizer-App/README.md

 Nevertheless, you can test it.

-<strong>Test FB Account</strong> - thomradioo@gmail.com, the password - Randomizer1! .
+<strong>Test FB Account</strong> - thomradioo@gmail.com, <strong>the password</strong> - Randomizer1! .
 The account attached is https://www.instagram.com/testernikita/

 You can use either of the posts there to test the app.